SantiagoMaya10/ppi_pl_MAYAls/README.md

 You can find the videos description and urls in the [/Videos folder](./Videos) in this repo.

 You can also find the code of the coding sessions in the [/CodingSessions](./CodingSessions) folder in this repo.
-The entry point class is the App.java class, you fin it in this route: CodingSessions/Strategy Pattern/miniducksimulatorapp/src/main/java/org/example which holds the main method.
+The entry point class is the App.java class, you can find it in this route: CodingSessions/Strategy Pattern/miniducksimulatorapp/src/main/java/org/example.
+This class holds the main method.
 Remember, the main mthod is the entry point of every java application.

 # About me